-Her platform is studied in public musicology courses, and her articles are quoted in program notes and academic publications.
-She holds an M.M. from the Eastman School of Music, a B.M. from Westminster Choir College, and also teaches on the faculty of the Westminster Conservatory, Rider University in Princeton, New Jersey.
+The Clara Schumann Channel platform is studied in public musicology courses, and Sarah’s articles are quoted in program notes and academic publications.
+She holds a master of music degree from the Eastman School of Music and a bachelors of music degree from Westminster Choir College.
+She also teaches on the faculty of the Westminster Conservatory, Rider University, in Princeton, New Jersey.

-What distinguishes Fritz’s work is the way in which she writes openly about Clara Schumann’s life and art debunking myths and capturing the wonders of her artistry in ways at once engaging and accessible, intellectual and empathetic.
-That her tweets and articles speak to a wide audience across scholarship, performance, and the industry pays testament to Fritz’s eminence as both an educator and interlocutor.
+“What distinguishes Fritz’s work is the way in which she writes openly about Clara Schumann’s life and art debunking myths and capturing the wonders of her artistry in ways at once engaging and accessible, intellectual and empathetic.
+That her tweets and articles speak to a wide audience across scholarship, performance, and the industry pays testament to Fritz’s eminence as both an educator and interlocutor.”

-Editor of Clara Schumann Studies from Cambridge University Press
+~ Joe Davies, editor of Clara Schumann Studies from Cambridge University Press

 Links to Articles, Lectures, and Interviews